zebpalmer/kubernetes-transmission-openvpn/README.md

 #### Have you considered making this a helm chart?

 Briefly.
 Not going to.
 I don't have the time to maintain a helm chart for this.
-I only provide this in hopes of saving someone time by having an working example to consult.
+I only provide this in hopes of saving someone time by having a working example to consult.

 #### Are there other ways to do this?